-Welcome to the Nickel Research Group on Organic Electronics and Lipid Membranes
+Welcome to the Nickel Research Group on X-ray diffraction and electronics

 Our research work on imaging structural phases in organic semiconductors was published in Nature Communications in June 2014.
 See also LMU press release "Organic semiconductors: Nano-imaging probes molecular disorder" for the full story.